JocelynLlamas/Dashboard/README.md

 - **ChartsComponent**: Displays a line chart using `Chart.js`.
 - **TablesComponent**: Renders a table with sample data.
 - **CardsComponent**: Displays key metrics in card format.
+- **LoginComponent**: Handles user login with form validation.
+- **RegisterComponent**: Handles user registration with form validation, including password matching.

+### 🔐 User Authentication

+The application features a simple authentication system with:

+- **Login**: Users can log in using their credentials.
+If the credentials match the dummy data, they will receive a JWT token.
+- **Register**: New users can register by providing a username and password.
+The system includes validation to ensure passwords meet criteria and match.
+- **Token Management**: JWT tokens are stored in `localStorage` and are used to manage user sessions.

+### 🛡️ Form Validation

+Both the login and registration forms include form validation:

+- **Login Form**:
+  - **Username**: Required, minimum length of 3 characters.
+  - **Password**: Required, minimum length of 6 characters.

+- **Register Form**:
+  - **Username**: Required, minimum length of 3 characters.
+  - **Password**: Required, minimum length of 6 characters.
+  - **Confirm Password**: Required, must match the password field.

 ### 📈 Dummy Data Service